 However, you can further protect your designs by registering them, giving you exclusive rights for 25 years.
 They must be new and non-offensive in order to be registered, and they must not make use of protected emblems or flags.
 If your work is two-dimensional, such as a graphic or textile design, then you must register it in order to protect it.

 By registering a design, you protect its appearance, physical shape, arrangement and decoration against copying.
 But you need to renew it every five years, in accordance with government guidelines.

 Default ownership of unregistered design rights belongs to the designer, and not to any person or company who has commissioned the designer to create the work.

 If someone takes your design and puts in on the market, imports it, exports it, or stocks it without your permission, you may be able to raise a case of design infringement against them.

-On October 1st 2014, the government brought into effect provisions of the Intellectual Property Act 2014, which meant that criminal sanctions could be made against anyone found to have intentionally copied registered designs made after October 1st 2014.
+The Intellectual Property Act 2014, specifies that criminal sanctions can be made against anyone found to have intentionally copied registered designs made after 1st October 2014.

 What are the penalties for design infringement?